This post was updated in September 2020 to provide additional resources and tips for legitimizing your coaching practice.

 Still figuring out what niche might be right for you?
 Explore the 20 fastest growing coaching specializations to find your fit.

 Yes, I understand that if you want to turn coaching into a legit profession, you have to sell sessions, services and products.
 If not, how do you plan to quit your day job and finally do something meaningful that lights you up?
 Yes, I get that.
 What I mean is don't be so obvious about it.
 That's not where you intention should be.

-There's no greater turn off than a life coach desparately trying to sell life coaching sessions.
-They have to like you first, know you.
+There's no greater turn off than a life coach desperately trying to sell life coaching sessions.
+People have to like you before they hire you, know you.
 You have to give some kind of value before selling anything.